koch-tobias/master-thesis/README.md

 │  ├─ raw/ </br>
 │  ├─ raw_for_labeling/ </br>

-### Prelabeling new data
+### Prelabeling New Data
 For prelabeling new data, the first step is to add all new, raw datasets (excel files) to the folder "data/raw_for_labeling".
-Each Excel file must contain the structure tree of a vehicle and needs at least the following attributes:
+Each excel file must contain the structure tree of a vehicle and needs at least the following attributes:
 - Sachnummer
 - Benennung (dt)
 - X-Min